The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 All travellers in Netherlands must observe these coronavirus safety measures:

-The information above was last checked on 27/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train from Milan to Amsterdam as this information can change.
+The information above was last checked on 16/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Amsterdam as this information can change.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 27/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Milan from Amsterdam closer to your date of departure here.
+Last checked on 16/05/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Milan from Amsterdam.

 Here are some other resources that might have the information you need